 Google’s emotional video, called “Get back to what you love” communicates the message of hope to everyone who has had a difficult time during this pandemic as the video looks forward to more normal face-to-face activities in the future.

-Their execution for this video is quite simple and clever as they only showed the Google search website being navigated as the user deletes searches like quarantine, social distancing, and lockdown to signify that we can hopefully get back to pre-pandemic days.
+Their execution for this video is quite simple and clever.
+They only showed the Google search website being navigated as the user deletes searches like quarantine, social distancing, and lockdown to signify that we can hopefully get back to pre-pandemic days.

 Google ends the video with a final search of “covid vaccine near me” to encourage everyone to learn more about the vaccine and to get it so that we can all go back into the world safely.